calmhandtitan/machine-learning/README.md

 # machine-learning
-my solutions to programming exercises of stanford machine learning course
+my solutions to programming exercises of stanford machine learning course in octave/matlab